Lānaʻi Community Stewardship Program

 30 hunters per day (15 in A1 and 15 in A2).
 Sign-up is first come, first served.
 No reservations will be taken.

-Registration for the hunt will begin on July 1 at the Stewardship Office (Dole Admin Building at the former courthouse room).
+Registration for the hunt is currently available at the Stewardship Office (Dole Admin Building at the former courthouse room).
 Please visit the office to register in person.

 Must fill out the registration and waiver forms (downloadable below, or hard copies available at stewardship office) and have a valid hunting license.
 Also must have proof of residency.